WillsRebo/BigDataCertificateProject/README.md

 # BigDataCertificateProject
-Final project for the Big Data certification at ORT Uruguay University.
-It focused on analyzing and visualizing socioeconomic and demographic data using Python, PySpark, and Tableau Public.
-Key tasks included data cleaning with pandas, visualizations with matplotlib and seaborn, a Hive model, and an interactive dashboard.
+Final project for the Big Data certification at ORT University, approved with 54/55, contributing to a total certification score of 95/100.
+It focused on analyzing and visualizing socioeconomic and demographic data using Python, PySpark, and Tableau Public, featuring pandas cleaning, matplotlib/seaborn visualizations, a Hive model, and a dashboard.

 #######-----Letra del Obligaotrio-----#######